Books

 Published Articles

-Nathan, Noah L., 2024, "Do Grids Demobilize?
-How Street Networks, Social Networks, and Political Networks Intersect," conditionally accepted, American Journal of Political Science.
-PDF.
+Nathan, Noah L., 2024, “Do Grids Demobilize?
+How Street Networks, Social Networks, and Political Networks Intersect,” forthcoming, American Journal of Political Science.
+Publisher’s Version.

 Nathan, Noah L. and Melissa Sands, 2023, “Context and Contact: Unifying the Study of Environmental Effects on Politics,” Annual Review of Political Science 26(1): 233-252.
 Publisher’s Version.